insidae/website/content/29-07-2020/index.md

 Does anyone ever spontaneously decide to write a novel?

-I doubt anyone would suggest 'spontaneity' as a key factor in any task that usually requires several years to complete.
-But here we are.
+I imagine focus and determination are needed, maybe even stubbornness and ambition, but spontaneity?
+Anyway, here we are.
 I spontaneously decided to start writing a novel last year.

 Even acknowledging it here still seems ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).